MI-AFP/tutorials/tutorials/02_functions-types.md

 ### String

-String is really nothing but just list of characters `[Char]`.
+String is really nothing but just a list of characters `[Char]`.
 The only difference is that there are more functions for working especially with `String`s - like `putStr`, `lines`, `words` and more (see [Data.String]).
 For more efficient working with strings is [text] package providing "a time and space-efficient implementation of Unicode text" with [Data.Text] - two variants: Lazy and Strict.
 Later on, we will get back to this problem which makes a life of Haskell programmer sometimes little bit uneasy.

 ## Simple functions

-Enough of types and containers, let's do some functions when this is functional programming course!
+Enough of types and containers, let's do some functions when this is a functional programming course!

 ### Basic list functions

-Since list is very simple and widely used data structure, it is a good time to learn useful functions to work with lists.
+Since list is a very simple and widely used data structure, it is a good time to learn useful functions to work with lists.
 You can find a complete list in [Data.List] documentation.
 Try following examples and examine the type of functions if needed.
 Also, try to run some unclear cases like `head` of the empty list and see what happens...

 ```haskell
 Prelude> let myList = [2,4,5,3,2,8,4,1]